In Exercises 13–26, use vertices and asymptotes to graph each hyp... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 13–26, use vertices and asymptotes to graph each hyperbola.
-Locate the foci and find the equations of the asymptotes. y=±√x^2−2
+Locate the foci and find the equations of the asymptotes. x^2/9−y^2/25=1

 Verified Solution